kadribicer/ShopConsoleApp_WebApi/README.md

 - The given scenario was developed not only as a console application but also as a web application.
 - You can access the web application from the link here.
-[API Endpoint](https://github.com/kadribicer/ShopWebApp_WebApi).
+[Web Application](https://github.com/kadribicer/ShopWebApp_WebApi).